isomerpages/moe-yishunsec/_student-development/Educational Support.md

 This is a platform conducted by our School Counsellors and School Health Advisor (SHA) to engage students in having a healthy body and mind.

 ![Chat@Recess session (pre-COVID period)](/images/StudDevelopment/EduSupport/EduSupport-16.jpeg)
+Chat@Recess session (pre-COVID period)

-![A preview of session content](/images/StudDevelopment/EduSupport/EduSupport-17.jpeg)
+![A preview of session content](/images/StudDevelopment/EduSupport/EduSupport-17.jpeg) A preview of session content

 **(3) Connectedness within the larger community**

 **(A) Values-In-Action (VIA) at SKM Awards Ceremony**

 Our YE@H students performed at the Singapore Kindness Movement (SKM) Award Ceremony in 2018.
 Students made a spectacular performance with the Cajon which they learnt during their YE@H sessions.
 They are certainly looking forward to serve the community in the post-Circuit Breaker period in the future.